KS3 Endpoint Assessment Map 2024-2025

 3

-What is good and what is challenging about being a teenaged Muslim in Britain today?
+What is good and what is challenging about being a teenage Muslim in Britain today?

 Understand key Muslim beliefs, teachings and practices and how they may affect the lives of Muslim teenagers in the UK.
 Evaluate how the range of factors make someone’s life good and/or challenging.